gschmutz/bigdata-spark-workshop/08-data-ingestion-with-nifi/README.md

             └─ airports.csv
 ```

 We can see that the file has been loaded under a folder with the timestamp of the file ingestion.

+### Additional steps

+ * stop one of the processors and check the flow file in the buffer
+ * check that the new file is uploaded under a different folder (ingestion timestamp)